Ohio Schools to Watch (OSTW)

 Contain at least one of the following grade levels within the school: grades 6, 7 or 8.

 On the most recent building report card the school must earn a "C" or better on the Overall Value-Added or Progress Component.
-For applications submitted for the 2014-15 school year the Overall Progress Component letter grade from the 2013 building report card will be used to determine eligibility.
+Your most recent available from the Ohio Department of Education.

 Interested but still curious?